suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 fashion, it is not possible to air-gap the distributor's signing operations.
 This degrades the recommendations in {{RFC9124}}, Section 4.3.17.

-It is STRONGLY RECOMMENDED that distributors are implemented using a two-manifest system in order
+It is strongly RECOMMENDED that distributors are implemented using a two-manifest system in order

 to distribute encryption keys without requiring re-signing of the manifest, despite the increase in complexity and greater number of signature verifications that this imposes on the recipient.